 The experts perceive legal implications regarding (1) copyright, due to the unclear infringement of intellectual property by LLMs, (2) data protection, due to the ambiguity of the data used and how OpenAI utilizes input data, and (3) liability, due to the uncertainty of the extent to which LLMs can be held responsible for criminal errors.
-A large majority of the experts (63.5%) believe that LLMs should be subject to stronger regulations (figure 2).1
+A large majority of the experts (63.5%) believe that LLMs should be subject to stronger regulations (Fig. 2).1 However, all these issues, one respondent pointed out, need to start with a discussion on how we view AI tools: